Wendy Petrie posts heartfelt message after losing TVNZ 6pm news anchor role

 TVNZ confirmed today Dallow will be the network's sole prime time news reader.

-TVNZ said Petrie, who has co-anchored the 6pm bulletin since 2006, will continue to present across TVNZ's news and current affairs shows in a support presenter role.
+TVNZ said Petrie will continue to present across TVNZ's news and current affairs shows in a support presenter role.

 The move is part of a Covid-19 restructure the company announced on June 15.